huangyh09/brie/doc/index.rst

 ====

 .. :Author: Yuanhua Huang
-.. :Version: 0.2.0
+.. :Version: 2.0.0
-.. :Last viewed: Jun 3, 2018
+.. :Last viewed: Aug 14, 2020

 About BRIE
 ==========

-BRIE (Bayesian regression for isoform estimate) is a Bayesian method to estimate isoform proportions from RNA-seq data.
-Currently, BRIE could take sequence features to automatically learn informative prior of exon inclusion ratio in  exon-skippiing events.
-This informative prior is very important when limited data is available.
-In Bulk RNA-seq experiment, we could easily increase the amplification to get more sequencing reads to improve the accuracy of isoform estimate.
-However, in single cell RNA-seq (scRNA-seq) experiments, the initial molecular is very limited, which always results some genes with very low coverage or even drop-out.
-In scRNA-seq, the BRIE method, by integrating informative prior, e.g. learned from sequence feature, could provide accurate and reproducible estimates of splicing in single cells, as well as sensitive differential analyses.

-BRIE provides following functions through command line:

-1. ``brie``: Estimate isoform proportions and FPKM, and calculate weights for regulatory features.

-2. ``brie-diff``: Calculate Bayes factor of differential splicing between multiple cells pair-wisely.
+BRIE2 (Bayesian regression for isoform estimate, v2) is a scalable Bayesian method to robustly identify splicing phenotypes in single cells RNA-seq designs and accurately estimate isoform proportions and its uncertainty.

+BRIE2 supports isoform quantification for different needs:

+1. likelihood based: without learning informative prior from any features

+2. gene features: informative prior is learned from shared gene regulatory features, e.g., sequences and RNA protein binding

+3. cell features: informative prior is learned from shared cell processes.
+It also allows to effectively detect splicing phenotypes by using Evidence Lower Bound gain, an approximate of Bayes factor.

 Quick Resources